Charles Yeo: Career

-Politics
+Political career

-Yeo became a member of the Reform Party (RP) since 2011.
-Since June 2019, Yeo has been on the central executive committee of Reform Party (RP).
-On 5 August 2020, he was appointed to be chairman of RP.
+Yeo became a member of the RP in 2011 and became part of its central executive committee in June 2019.

-2020 General Election

-Yeo was part of the five-member Reform Party team which contested the Ang Mo Kio Group Representation Constituency during the 2020 Singaporean general election, running against the People's Action Party team which led by Prime Minister Lee Hsien Loong, and his team was defeated, with 28.09 percent of the votes.
+Yeo was part of the five-member Reform Party team which contested the Ang Mo Kio Group Representation Constituency during the 2020 Singaporean general election, running against the People's Action Party team led by Prime Minister Lee Hsien Loong.
+His team was defeated, receiving 28.09 percent of the votes.

-Constituency broadcast and Internet meme

-Yeo reached national prominence following the Reform Party's constituency broadcast for Ang Mo Kio GRC.
-Due to the absence of other team members, Yeo attempted to deliver his party's broadcast in Mandarin.
-His attempt became viral due to his non-fluency and amusing phraseology in Mandarin, something which sparked many internet memes and even drew comment from the Prime Minister's wife Ho Ching.
+Yeo gained national prominence following the RP's constituency broadcast for Ang Mo Kio GRC.
+Due to the absence of other team members, Yeo delivered his party's broadcast in Mandarin on their behalf.
+His attempt became viral due to his non-fluency and unconventional phraseology in Mandarin, something which sparked many internet memes and drew praise from the Prime Minister's wife Ho Ching.

-2021–present
+On 5 August, Jeyaretnam removed both chairman Andy Zhu and treasurer Noraini Yunus from the CEC with Yeo and deputy treasurer Mahaboob Batcha taking their places as chairman and treasurer respectively.

-Due to the arrest over alleged offences of criminal breach of trust and forgery in the course of his work, on 12 January 2022, Yeo had temporarily relinquish his chairmanship of the party since 15 January 2022.
-Separately on 19 January 2022, Yeo faced six charges, three counts under the Protection from Harassment Act for "harassing communication to a police officer and three counts for deliberately intending to wound religious feelings".
-On 1 August 2022, Yeo did not return to Singapore from a work related trip, breaching a bail condition, and was reported to be going to United Kingdom to seek political asylum.
+Due to the arrest over alleged offences of criminal breach of trust and forgery in the course of his work, on 12 January 2022, Yeo temporarily relinquished his chairmanship of the party on 15 January 2022.

-Law